'A disaster times 10' - can Germany escape humiliation?

 When former Bayern Munich boss Flick was appointed national team coach in August 2021, Germany had just been knocked out of the Euros by England.

-Predecessor Low stepped down as planned after 15 years and Flick was given the task of rebuilding the national game, declaring at the time "our aim is to return to the pinnacle of the game".
+Predecessor Low stepped down as planned after 15 years and Flick was given the task of rebuilding the national sport, declaring at the time "our aim is to return to the pinnacle of the game".

 It all started pretty well, with seven wins from seven bringing simple qualification and, despite mixed Nations League results, the mood of the nation was fairly optimistic heading into the tournament.